Sofirn HS20 NagApie rechargeable LED headlamp, 2,100 lumens, 212 ANSI metres. Ticks every box! Customer reviews

 It comes with Sofirn's famous sports headstrap which holds the NagApie securely and comfortably through the most extreme of sports.
 The light weight (a little under 170g with battery and headstrap) and shape (placing the weight close to your forehead) mean that most athletes don't experience much sensation of weight when they're running.

 The NagApie isn't the cheapest light in my lineup, but when you take into account the premium LEDs and performance it's astonishing value.
-If I send you an invoice and you pay by EFT into our account (to avoid the fees we're charged if yo it works out to R2,370.
+If I send you an invoice and you pay by EFT into our account (to avoid the fees we're charged if you buy off this website) it works out to R2,100 complete with battery and courier delivery.
 Drop me a line at email@example.com and I'll make it happen.